Description: Teambit helps leaders to understand, recognize and develop their team with regular feedback

 Role: Co-founder (design, product, marketing, customer development)

 Link: https://teambit.io (deprecated)

-Back in 2013, I was one of the co-founders behind Loum - a social network for local communities (think Facebook Groups but designed for colleges and dorms).
+Back in 2013, I was one of the co-founders behind Loum - a social network for local communities (you can think of it as Facebook Groups for colleges and dorms).

-It started with extensive research to understand the underlying problems that lead to disengagement.
-To do that, I read loads of content, emailed tens of thought influencers, and interviewed 20+ people (ICs, managers, HRs).
+Our exploration started with extensive research to understand the underlying reasons behind disengagement.
+To do that, I read loads of content, emailed tens of thought leaders and interviewed 20+ people (ICs, managers, HRs).

 Some of the things I worked through